sarratunisienne-oss/HateDetect/README.md

 ## 📌 Project Overview

-This project builds a **reproducible data science pipeline** that detects hate speech and harmful narratives in social media messages using Natural Language Processing (NLP) and Machine Learning.
+This project builds a reproducible data science pipeline to detect hate speech and harmful narratives in social media messages using Natural Language Processing (NLP) and Machine Learning.

 The pipeline:
 - Analyses text patterns and engagement behaviour